 +kitty

-image protocol) - Built-in splits and tabs
+image protocol) - Built-in shader support

 iTerm2